dwenking/wingfuzz-detected-bugs/README.md

 SELECT AES_ENCRYPT ( );
 ```

 *The root cause of the bug.* The bug is introduced in MariaDB 11.2 when the grammar of optional arguments for the AES_ENCRYPT function is supported.
 The code for parsing the function AES_ENCRYPT is completely rewritten to support this new grammar.
-However, the rewritten code does not account for the function call without arguments, leading to a crash.
+However, the rewritten code does not account for the function call without arguments, leading to a null pointer dereference.

 ### Case Study 6: An undefined behavior (integer overflow) in MonetDB when calling SQL function levenshtein().